RyanGaudion/COM528-Assignment2/README.md

 Limitation - When uploading a file as an image the application is limited to images under 1048576 bytes (1mb) due to an upload file size limit with tomcat.

 # Building & Testing the App
+Before building or testing the app make sure you have the correct bank api URL set in both `src/service/src/test/resources/service-test.properties` and `src/dao/src/main/resources/application.default.properties` otherwise the banking service tests will fail resulting in surefire failing the build.

 Running the following command in the project root folder (src) will build the project with Maven and will also run all the tests for the Project Solution:

 mvn clean install